 The best way to obtain a lot of donations easily and quickly is through our crowdfunding software.
-Participants create personal fundraising pages where they upload photos, explain their mission and have people make secure donations online.
+Participants create personal fundraising pages where they upload photos, explain their mission, and have people make secure donations online.

 Young Reader Literacy Events

-The actual book sale part of the event should be relatively easy.
-A few months prior to the event, collect book donations.
-Recruit volunteers to help organize the book displays the day of the event, and sell books for a low price.
-You may also want to consider making the event even more appealing by adding refreshments and entertainment.
-Reach out to a local artist or band to see if they would be interested in performing during the event or bring in an author of a newly released best-selling novel (or one with local ties) to attend the event for a book signing.
-Reach out to local restaurants to see if they would be interested in attending the event and offering free sampling or food and beverage sales.
+Hosting a community book sale is an excellent library fundraising idea.
+The book sale should be relatively easy to organize.
+A few months before the event, collect book donations.
+Recruit volunteers to help organize the book displays the day of the event and sell books for a low price.
+You may also consider making the event more appealing by adding refreshments, entertainment, and even a fundraising raffle.
+Find a local artist or band interested in performing during the event, or bring in a local author of a best-selling novel to attend the event for a book signing.
+Contact local restaurants to see if they would like to attend the event and offer free sampling or food and beverage sales.